Celebrations in September honor the following:

 Sara Jo Slate

-will meet close to the start of the school year.
-In addition to planning special activities, such as a Hanukkah Party and Purim Carnival, the Parent Advisory Board will help guide the future of our school.
+Our Parent Advisory Board will meet close to the start of the school year.
+In addition to planning special activities, such as our Passover Plate fundraiser and Purim Carnival, the Parent Advisory Board helps guide the future of our school.
+This year, in addition to other parent-identified goals, they will focus on the continued development of our music component and our curriculum.
 If you are interested in participating, please contact Kerrie Zurovsky at

 by the 24th of each month for the following month's publication.
 As always, you will continue to receive "e-minders" before important events take place.